 News & Events

-For many people, when they hear someone has a master's of library and information science, their mind immediately conjures up a librarian stocking shelves.
-But an information science degree opens so many more doors.
-Here are two MLIS grads who pursued paths outside of the library...
+Many think "librarian" when they hear someone has a master's of library and information science, but an information science degree opens so many more doors.
+Here are two MLIS grads who pursued paths outside of the library's confines.

 Alison Haynes graduated with a master's degree in User Experience Design and stepped right into a job as the Information and Communication Technology (ICT) Compliance Coordinator on the Systems Development and Innovation team at Kent State.

 A team of Kent State faculty along with a pediatrician from Akron Children's Hospital have created a language identification tool to help in improving healthcare outcomes.